On paper, Jinja looks easy. Small town. Adventure activities. Source of the Nile. Simple, right?

 14. The local spirit mediums are real and should be respected

 The source area holds deep spiritual significance for the Busoga people.
 You'll encounter traditional healers offering blessings.
 A small donation (UGX 5,000-10,000) is appropriate if you participate.
 Don't photograph without asking.
-The submerged Bujagali Falls were a major spiritual site before the dam — a sensitive topic.
+The submerged Bujagali Falls were a major spiritual site before the dam — a sensitive topic, so tread thoughtfully.

 Health & Safety